oskariorg/oskari-frontend/README.md

 Documentation available at [http://www.oskari.org].

+This repository holds the frontend framework code for Oskari.
+Developing the frontend framework requires a frontend application.
+The frontend application should be located next to the framework directory.
+You may checkout a sample frontend application source code from [GitHub](https://github.com/oskariorg/sample-application "Sample Oskari frontend application").

-This repository holds the frontend code and a sample application for Oskari.
-Developing the frontend requires an oskari-server to be running that responds to the XHR requests made by the frontend.
-You can download a pre-compiled copy of the server from [http://www.oskari.org/download] or checkout the source code in the oskari-server repository.
-Any customized application should use the oskari-server-extension template as base for customized server and create an app-specific repository for the frontend.
-Oskari frontend code is built using Webpack and the same build system can be easily used for customized apps.
+You will also need oskari-server to be running that responds to the XHR requests made by the frontend.
+You can download a pre-compiled copy of the server from [http://www.oskari.org/download].
+You may also build it from source by cloning [oskari-server](https://github.com/oskariorg/oskari-server) and [sample-server-extension](https://github.com/oskariorg/sample-server-extension).

+Any application should use the sample-server-extension template as base for customized server and create an app-specific repository for the frontend (see [sample-application](https://github.com/oskariorg/sample-application)).
+Oskari frontend applications are built using Webpack.

 ## Preparations

 Make sure you have at least Node 8.x / NPM 5.x.

+Run `npm install` in the frontend framework repository root.
-Run `npm install` in the frontend repository root.
+Run `npm install` in the frontend application repository root.
 Make sure you have oskari-server running on localhost port 8080 (can be customized on webpack.config.js).

-### App composition

-An Oskari frontend application consists of bundles that are defined in the miniferAppSetup.json for each app (an example can be found under applications/sample/servlet).
-Only bundles referenced here can be instantiated at runtime.
-Bundles that are used only in a limited part of the app (for example admin tools) can be configured to load dynamically at runtime.
-This will decrease the size of the main app JS bundle.
-To enable dynamic loading for a bundle, add `"lazy": true` on the same level as `"bundlename"` in the miniferAppSetup.json.

 ## Run in development